ZachLaik/corporationrun/replit.md

-# incorporate.run - Voice-First Legal OS for Startups
+# corporation.run - Voice-First Legal OS for Startups

 ## Overview

-incorporate.run is a conversational AI-powered legal operating system designed to make forming and organizing a startup intuitive and delightful.
+corporation.run is a conversational AI-powered legal operating system designed to make forming and organizing a startup intuitive and delightful.
 The platform guides founders through the legal formation process with a voice-first interface, handling documents from drafting through validation, signing, and activation.
 It supports multi-jurisdiction incorporation (Delaware C-Corp and France SAS) and provides comprehensive tools for founder management, investor relations, and legal document workflows.

 ## User Preferences